Conditions comorbid to autism: Neuroinflammation and immune disorders

-Neuropathies

-The prevalence of peripheral neuropathies would be significantly increased in ASD.
-Peripheral neuropathies may be asymptomatic.
-Peripheral neuropathy is a common manifestation of mitochondrial diseases and polyneuropathies would be relatively common.
-Neuropathies could also be caused by other features of ASD.

-Nonverbal learning disorder

 Obsessive–compulsive disorder

 Obsessive–compulsive disorder is characterized by recurrent obsessive thoughts or compulsive acts.
-About 30% of individuals with autism spectrum disorders also have OCD.
+About 30% of individuals with autism also have OCD.

 Obsessive–compulsive personality disorder

-Obsessive–compulsive personality disorder (OCPD) is a cluster c personality disorder characterized by a general pattern of excessive concern with orderliness, perfectionism, attention to details, mental and interpersonal control and a need for control over one's environment which interferes with personal flexibility, openness to experience and efficiency as well as interfering with relationships.
+Obsessive–compulsive personality disorder (OCPD) is a cluster C personality disorder characterized by a general pattern of excessive concern with orderliness, perfectionism, attention to details, mental and interpersonal control and a need for control over one's environment which interferes with personal flexibility, openness to experience and efficiency as well as interfering with relationships.

-There are considerable similarities and overlap between Autism and OCPD, such as list-making, inflexible adherence to rules and obsessive aspects of routines, though the latter may be distinguished from OCPD especially regarding affective behaviors, bad social skills, difficulties with theory of mind and intense intellectual interests e.g. an ability to recall every aspect of a hobby.
-A 2009 study involving adult autistic people found that 40% of those diagnosed with Autism met the diagnostic requirements for a co-morbid OCPD diagnosis.
+There are considerable similarities and overlap between autism and OCPD, such as list-making, inflexible adherence to rules and obsessive aspects of routines, though the latter may be distinguished from OCPD especially regarding affective behaviors, bad social skills, difficulties with theory of mind and intense intellectual interests e.g. an ability to recall every aspect of a hobby.

 Psychosis and schizophrenia

-Childhood-onset schizophrenia is preceded by childhood autistic spectrum disorders in almost half of cases, and an increasing number of similarities are being discovered between the two disorders.

-Studies have also found that the presence of psychosis in adulthood is significantly higher in those with autism spectrum disorders, especially those with PDD-NOS, than in the general population.
-This psychosis generally occurs in an unusual way, with most individuals with ASD experiencing a highly atypical collection of symptoms.
-Recent studies have also found that the core ASD symptoms also generally present in a slightly different way during the childhood of the individuals that will later become psychotic, long before the actual psychosis develops.
+Childhood-onset schizophrenia is preceded by childhood autism in almost half of cases, and an increasing number of similarities are being discovered between the two conditions.
+Studies have also found that the presence of psychosis in adulthood is significantly higher in those with autism, especially those with PDD-NOS, than in the general population.
+This psychosis generally occurs in an unusual way, with most individuals with autism experiencing a highly atypical collection of symptoms.